DarGroup/comp-mod-2017/README.md

 # comp-mod-2017

+### Computer Modeling discipline of 2017.
+Herzen State.
-The repo for Computer Moduling discipline.
+The repo is for Computer Moduling discipline.
 Some of completed work will be there.